Campbell's Soup Cans: Reaction to Warhol's art

-Although Campbell's never pursued litigation against Warhol for his art, United States Supreme Court justices have stated that it is likely Warhol would have prevailed.
-E.g., in a majority opinion, Stephen Breyer noted in a computer-code case that "An 'artistic painting' might, for example, fall within the scope of fair use even though it precisely replicates a copyrighted 'advertising logo to make a comment about consumerism.
-Regarding another Campbells Soup Company case (Andy Warhol Foundation for the Visual Arts, Inc. v.
-Goldsmith, which relies on [Luther] Campbell v.
-Acuff-Rose Music, Inc.), Neil Gorsuch stated, "Campbell's Soup seems to me an easy case because the purpose of the use for Andy Warhol was not to sell tomato soup in the supermarket...It was to induce a reaction from a viewer in a museum or in other settings."
+Although Campbell's never sued Warhol over his paintings, a few justices of the U.S. Supreme Court have indicated that he likely would have prevailed under fair use.
+In a majority opinion in Google LLC v.
+Oracle America, Inc., Justice Stephen Breyer observed that an "artistic painting" could qualify as fair use even if it precisely replicated a copyrighted "advertising logo to make a comment about consumerism."
+Similarly, in Andy Warhol Foundation for the Visual Arts, Inc. v.
+Goldsmith—which drew on precedent from Campbell v.
+Acuff-Rose Music, Inc.—Justice Neil Gorsuch remarked, that "Campbell's Soup seems to me an easy case" because Warhol's purpose was not to sell soup in supermarkets, but to provoke a reaction from viewers in a "museum or in other settings."